 I have to learn at some point.
 That is why I do this.
-I am slow learner, I have identified this.
+I am a slow learner, I have identified this.
 I am okay with it.
 It takes me a lot longer to learn and reach goals than I think it does for most – but I tend to stray from comparing because nothing productive ever comes from it.
 I like to do this and I really enjoy shooting like this, so I do.
 My goal for this was to get it mostly right in camera, and do mostly uniform editing.
 So not a lot of spot editing.
 There isn’t really any dodge/burn in these.
-The only spot editing I did in some were to remove the backgrounds when I was able.
+The only spot editing I did in some was to remove the backgrounds when I was able.

 I try to keep my set up mobile/compact/easy to assemble as this ensures I can always make the shoot happen.
-However when it does happen, my background is usually pretty shit as I just use a reflector.
-So in the future I will change that.
+However, when it does happen, my background is usually pretty shit as I just use a reflector.
+So in the future, I will change that.
 I am going to find a better solution so that I can get it all right in camera and not have to spend hours cutting people out and changing their background haha.
 I don’t like doing tedious boring work.

 These were all done backstage, easy setup – takes about 10 minutes to build, all contained within a Think Tank Production Manager 40.
 I shot everything with a Sigma 50 ART lens and lit ’em with my favorite Profoto B1.
 I bounced with a reflector for fill.